Becoming You With Julie

 • ½ teaspoon Mexican oregano

-• 25 turns pepper or ½ tsp
+• 25 turns pepper, or ½ tsp

 • 2 teaspoon maple syrup

-• 1 28-oz can of crushed tomatoes
+• (1) 28-ounce can crushed tomatoes

-• 1 6-oz can of tomato paste
+• (1) 6-ounce can tomato paste

-• 6 cups of water or vegetable stock if using instead of bouillon
+• 6 cups water, OR vegetable stock

 • 1 tablespoon of salt or to taste